Unity-Technologies/NativeVersionControlPlugins/README.md

 #### Structure

 * Common/ contains structures and functionallity common to all plugins
-* P4Plugin/ contains the Perforce plugin code and Perforce libraries
+* P4Plugin/ contains the Perforce plugin code and Perforce libraries (binaries shipped with Unity)
+* PlasticSCMPlugn contains the Plastic plugin code (binaries shipped with Unity)
 * SvnPlugin/ contains the Subversion plugin code and Subversion libraries
+* TFSPlugin/ contains the Team Foundation Server/VS Online plugin code
 * Test/ contains integration tests

 To build: